Harry-mic/TREvaL/README.md

 # Installation
 To run our code, you need to have Python 3(>=3.8), conda and pip installed on your machine.
-The installation can be down by the following procedures:
+The installation can be done by the following procedures:

 To clone the repo: